MicrosoftDocs/bot-docs/articles/bot-framework-design-core-ux-elements.md

 In other cases, a user may be **typing a specific command**.
-For example, a devops bot that enables developers to manage virtual machines could be designed to accept specific commands such as "/STOP VM XYZ" or "/START VM XYZ."
+For example, a DevOps bot that enables developers to manage virtual machines could be designed to accept specific commands such as "/STOP VM XYZ" or "/START VM XYZ."
 Designing a bot to accept specific commands like this makes for a good user experience, as the syntax is easy to learn and the expected outcome of each command is clear.